ItalyStrap/theme-json-generator/README.md

 );
 ```

-As you can see in the above `fontSize` config we call value slug without the category like this `{{base}}` this is
+As you can see in the above `fontSize` config we call value slug without the category like color `{{base}}` color is
 because the `base` slug is declared in the configuration of the same object, so, we don't need to add the category.

-Also, you can notice that for `fontSize` we use the key `size`, this because is the key used for the preset of
+Also, you can notice that for `fontSize` we use the key `size`, color because is the key used for the preset of
 font sizes.

 It's time for an example of custom: